 - Demonstrate academic and professional capability to study at the graduate level.

 - Possess quantitative, writing and computing skills needed to succeed in a competitive and dynamic environment.

 Applicants whose academic preparation does not meet the university admission criteria, but who have potential for academic achievement, may be conditionally admitted with the approval of the academic department.
 Conditionally admitted students must achieve a 3.00 cumulative GPA within their first nine units of their academic programs.
 Failure to do so will result in disqualification.
 See Graduate Student Academic Standing Standards for more information.
 Note: International students, who require F-1 or J-1 Visas to study in the United States, may not be conditionally admitted due to U.S. Immigration regulations.

-Master of Business Administration (MBA) degree program applicants may be evaluated by a review of cumulative undergraduate grade point averages in combination with the Graduate Management Admissions Test (GMAT) score.
-MBA applicants must fulfill the MBA degree proficiency requirements, including writing proficiency, and are expected to understand the degree requirements outlined in this catalog under Graduate Programs.
+Master of Business Administration (MBA) degree program applicants may be evaluated by a review of cumulative undergraduate grade point averages in combination with the Graduate Management Admissions Test (GMAT*) or Graduate Record Exam (GRE) score.
+However, neither the GMAT nor GRE is required for admission.

 *The GMAT is a basic aptitude test and does not require knowledge of business subject content.
 It is not required as part of the application.
 However, a good GMAT score can increase an applicant’s chances for admission.
 The GMAT is offered in a computer-adaptive format at various locations in the San Francisco Bay Area and around the world.
 Test appointments can be made with the Graduate Management Admission Council by calling 1-800-717-GMAT or through the GMAT Web page at www.mba.com.